b3ncha/blocklist/README.md

 # blocklist

-1 hosts for my SmartPhone and applicatio AdGuard
+1 hosts for my SmartPhone and application AdGuard

 # Created